 In this article, we want to teach you How To Install ClamAV on DirectAdmin.

-Clam AntiVirus (ClamAV) is free software, cross-platform and open-source antivirus software toolkit able to detect many types of malicious software, including viruses.
+Clam AntiVirus (ClamAV) is a free software, cross-platform and open-source antivirus software toolkit able to detect many types of malicious software, including viruses.

 It includes a number of utilities: a command-line scanner, an automatic database updater, and a scalable multi-threaded daemon, running on an anti-virus engine from a shared library.
 One of its main uses is on mail servers as a server-side email virus scanner.